ZHud-max/ENG220-Housing/README.md

 - ~ Not yet assignned ~

 Abdullah Alkhatlan
-- Writing documentaDon and project report.
+- Writing documention and project report.